Uninen/tweets-to-json/README.md

 ## Usage

 When you run `tweets-to-json` first time, a `tweets.json` file (can be overrided) is created in the same directory and all your tweets are saved into it.
 Subsequent invocations will check the file, take the latest tweets ID, and only query for tweets after that ID.
-The tweets are saved in order, latest tweet last.
+The tweets are saved in order, latest tweet first.

 With `yarn` or `npm`: